Hear it Here: How Hip Hop Happens in Durham

 Grabbing a beverage on a late-night trip through the Five Points district?
 Stop and peek into the floor to ceiling windows of black-owned Beyù Caffè, where the stage is shared by soulful songwriters, jazz musicians, and rappers alike.

 Hip hop is for everyone to admire here, and it’s out in the open air(waves), too.
-We live for the free, Friday night summer concert series hosted by Durham Central Park where decades-long Durhamite rapper Joshua (or J.) Gunn owns the stage.
+We live for the free, Friday night summer concert series hosted by Durham Central Park where decades-long Durhamite rapper Joshua (or J.) Gunn graced the stage.
 We also love that The Super Empty Show is a podcast portal into our very own local hip hop scene every Wednesday.
 How else would we hear about prolific creator and director Kid Ethnic, and rappers Kourvioisier, Lord Fess (f.k.a.
 Professor Toon), and Brian Kidd?

 A vehicle for cultural commentary, hip hop has connected the story and the storyteller.
 Durham is proud to set the stage and provide the spotlight for both.